oceanprotocol-archive/OEPs/12/README.md

 It allows to abstract the execution of Docker containers with computing services independently of the backend (Amazon, Azure, On-Premise).
 To support that BRIZO includes the kubernetes driver allowing to wrap the complete execution including:

+- Download of the container images
-- Setting up the cluster
+- Setting up the pods
 - Creation of volumes
 - Starting and stopping the service
 - Retrieval of logs
+- Registering the new Asset
+- Destroy the pods

 ## Runtime Environment